doleron/esp8266-1-channel-relay-board-with-mqtt/README.md

 ### Option 3 - The solution

-Reading the MS word document again I realized that the strings sent by the Android Application to the ESP (into AT commands) were basically forward through the RXTX interface to the board.
+Reading the MS word document again I realized that the strings sent by the Android Application to the ESP (into AT commands) were basically forwarded throughout the RXTX interface to the board.
 To check my finds I wrote a straightforward application just to ESP send these strings to the board:

 ```
 void setup() {